ahv15/ProjectProposal/README.md

 - Use of corpus dictionary created to create bag-of-words representation in the form of (token_id, token_counts) representation where token_ids are queried from the dictionary.
 - Used this approach to train our LDA __unsupervised__ model.

-#### Approach 2: Creating word embeddings using Word2Vec
+#### Approach 2: Creating word embeddings using Word2Vec and weighted average using TFIDF scores
 - Creates a vector representation in a D dimensional space and similar context words are closer geometrically in the D dimensional hyperspace.
    - We used the pretrained "word2vec-google-news-300" model that converts a word to 300 dimensionality vectors.
-- A weighted average of each word in an article (customer transcript for our use case) is used to represent the entire article as one 300 dimension vector.
+- A weighted average based on TFIDF score of each word in an article (customer transcript for our use case) is used to represent the entire article as one 300 dimension vector.
 - Performed Principal Component Analysis to reduce the articles to 2 dimensions only for visualization purposes.
 - Used this approach for our KMeans __unsupervised__ model.

 ### Machine Learning Models Implemented

-#### Model 1- Unsupervised Learning: Latent Dirichlet Allocation (scikit-learn's LDA)
+#### Model 1- Supervised Learning: Support Vector Machine (scikit-learn's SVM)

-Why LDA?
+Why SVM?
-- Popular unsupervised model with usually good performance on NLP tasks as seen in our literature analysis on the topic.
+- Popular supervised model with usually good performance on NLP tasks as seen in our literature analysis on the topic.
-- Computationally efficient and can be scaled to handle billions of documents with minimal processing delay.
+- Computationally efficient if using linear kernels and can be scaled to handle billions of documents with minimal processing delay.
-- Can be tailored to a specific corpus and set of topics during the training phase, with little training time and corpora vs LLM.
-- LDA treats the per-document distribution as a latent variable that comes from a Dirichlet distribution allowing inference over a conjugate Dirichlet-Multinomial.
-- LDA can automatically infer the topics from the data, and assign each document a probability of belonging to each topic.
+- Performs well for text classification, where the input data is sparse and the feature space is typically high-dimensional.
+- Less prone to overfitting compared to other classification algorithms.

-#### Model 2- Unsupervised Learning: K-Means (scikit-learn's KMeans)
+#### Model 2- Supervised Learning: Random Forest (scikit-learn's KMeans)

+Why Random Forest?
+- Good for text classification, as it is capable of handling high-dimensional data efficiently and can effectively capture complex (even non-linear) relationships between features and labels.
+- In text classification tasks, where the presence of irrelevant words or misspellings is common, Random Forest can effectively handle noise in the data without significantly impacting its performance.
+- Reduces the risk of overfitting by averaging the predictions of multiple trees.
+By building multiple trees on random subsets of the data, Random Forest reduces the variance of the model and improves its generalization performance.

+#### Model 3- Supervised Learning: XGBoost (sklearn's XGBClassifier)

+Why XGBoost?
+- asd
+-

+#### Model 4- Unsupervised Learning: KMeans Clustering (sklearn's KMeans)

 Why KMeans?
-- Simple unsupervised model that can be used as a baseling to compare the performance of more complicared unsupervised models like LDA.
+- Simple unsupervised model that can be used as a baseline to compare the performance of more complicared unsupervised models like LDA.
 - Low computation time.

-#### Model 3- Supervised Learning: <MODEL NAME>

-Why <MODEL NAME>?

-#### Model 4- Supervised Learning: <MODEL NAME>

-Why <MODEL NAME>?

-#### Model 5- Supervised Learning: <MODEL NAME>

-Why <MODEL NAME>?

 ## Results and Discussion

-Since the entire dataset is too large, we have limited our models to process and train on a shorter dataset of DATASET_SIZE_NUMBER records.
-Once we fine tune our approaches and have a solid baseline we plan to expand the model to train on the entire dataset of X_MILLION records for our final phase.
+Since the entire dataset is too large, we have limited our models to process and train on a shorter dataset of 10000 records of each category.

 ### Model Metrics

-#### Model 1
+#### Model 1: SVM Classifier
-- Accuracy_Score 1
+- Accuracy Score: 63.4%
+- F1 score: 62.6%
-- F1_score 1
+- Precision:
-- BLAH
+- Recall:

 VISUALIZATIONS

-#### Model 2
+#### Model 2: Random Forest
-- Accuracy_Score 1
+- Accuracy Score: 60.8%
+- F1 score: 59.1%
-- F1_score 1
+- Precision:
-- BLAH
+- Recall:

 VISUALIZATIONS

-#### Model 3
+#### Model 3: XGBoost Classifier
-- Accuracy_Score 1
+- Accuracy Score: 62.0%
+- F1 score: 61.7%
-- F1_score 1
+- Precision: 62.04%
-- BLAH
+- Recall: 62.33%

+VISUALIZATIONS

 #### Model 4
 - Accuracy_Score 1
 - F1_score 1
 - BLAH
 #### Model 5
 - Accuracy_Score 1
 - F1_score 1